How to Read a Book Proposal

 I’m a ghostwriter specializing in getting CEOs and other executives published by traditional publishers.
 My corporate clients hire me to write a book proposal, secure a publisher, and then write the book on behalf of an executive.

 Recently I prepared a book proposal for a client.
 He rejected it because he felt it didn’t do justice to his content.
-Of course it didn’t.
+Of course, it didn’t.
 That’s what the book is for.
 We went back and forth until he got that we were in marketing mode.

 Here’s how I explained the situation:

-A book proposal is a marketing document that has only incidental relationship to the non-fiction book that will be eventually published.
+A book proposal is a marketing document that has only an incidental relationship to the non-fiction book that will be eventually published.

 The objective of a book proposal is to get a publisher to publish the book, taking on all the considerable costs and risks that commitment entails.